Twitter denies access to IT Minister's account for 1 hr; Prasad slams platform's arbitrariness | Politics

 - India

-While the exact nature of the violation of the Digital Millennium Copyright Act (DMCA) was not immediately known, Prasad could not access his account '@rsprasad' on Friday morning even though the Twitter account of the minister was visible for public viewing.
+Soon after Prasad flagged the issue, Congress leader Shashi Tharoor tweeted that he too had faced something similar.

-The access was unlocked about an hour later with a warning that the account may be locked again or potentially suspended in case of any additional notices against the account.
+''Raviji, the same thing just happened to me.
+Clearly DMCA is getting hyperactive.
+This tweet has been deleted by @Twitter because its video includes the copyrighted BoneyM song `Rasputin','' Tharoor tweeted.

-Lashing out at Twitter, Prasad -- in a series of posts on rival social media platform Koo -- said it was apparent that his statements calling out the ''high handedness and arbitrary actions'' of Twitter had ruffled feathers.
+Tharoor further said: ''As Chairman of the Parliamentary Standing Committee on Information Technology, I can state that we will be seeking an explanation from @TwitterIndia for the locking of @rsprasad's & my accounts & the rules & procedures they follow while operating in India''.
+Prasad lashed out at Twitter, and in a series of posts on rival social media platform Koo said it was apparent that his statements calling out the ''high handedness and arbitrary actions'' of Twitter, had ruffled feathers.

 ''Friends!
 Something highly peculiar happened today.
 Twitter denied access to my account for almost an hour on the alleged ground that there was a violation of the Digital Millennium Copyright Act of the USA and subsequently they allowed me to access the account,'' Prasad wrote.
 He also tweeted on the issue.